SAFE Shelter struggling to find toilet paper, hand sanitizer amid outbreak

 “We’ve got 52 people in the shelter right now, we can’t find toilet paper or paper towels,” said Branch.
 “I had to order hand sanitizer from a medical supply company and I’m hoping it’s legitimate and I’m hoping it’ll get here this week.”

-Branch understands the push for preparedness, but like President Trump, she urges consumers to be considerate.
+Branch understands the push for preparedness, but like President Donald Trump, she urges consumers to be considerate.

 “You don’t have to buy so much, take it easy, just relax,” said Trump.